Book Donations for the Randall Library Friends Association Book Sale

 What will you be doing during April School Vacation week?
 Why not take on a family challenge from the Stow Conservation Trust to find all six (6) of the Spring Peeper posters located in some of Stow’s Conservation properties (Red Acre Woodlands, Heath Hen Meadow and Hale-Corrzine).

 The Stow Minutemen Company will once again march the same route taken by the colonial militia in April of 1775 to Concord upon hearing the news that the British Regulars were marching towards Concord.
-We meet at 4:15AM on Monday, April 15, at the Lower Village Common, stepping off at 4:30AM when the air is cool and all is quiet, but not for long as musket volleys, colonial fife and drum music and the marching of many feet awaken townsfolk along our historic route.
+We gather at 4:15AM and set off at 4:30AM on Monday, April 15, at Stow’s Lower Village Common (near Papa Gino’s) when the air is cool and all is quiet, but not for long as musket volleys, colonial fife and drum music and the marching of many feet awaken townsfolk along our historic route.

 Friends of Boy Scout Troop 1 Stow will hold the 10th annual electronics recycling event, Operation Motherboard, at Bose Corporation, 688 Great Road (Rt.
 117), on Saturday, April 20 from 9:00 AM to 2:00 PM.
 An electronics pickup service is available on March 23 and April 6 for seniors, those requiring assistance with heavy items such as air conditioners or TVs in advance of the recycle event day and anyone not able to drop off on event day.
 Please visit http://troop1stow.net/